Post-Doctoral Psychology Residency

 Link to Post-Doctoral Resident Manual

 2. Current Curriculum Vitae – attach it.
 Do not copy/paste it into the application.

 3. Three letters of reference – one should be from your internship training director

 ALL candidates must be licensed at the Master’s level (LMHC, LMFT) at the start of their Post-Doctoral Residency position in Washington State.
 Please check the Department of Health website for specific requirements and transfer of licensure to ensure you qualify.

 WA STATE DOH MASTERS LICENSURE

-We will continue to receive applications until all 6 positions have been filled.
-Candidates must be available to start no later than September 1, 2017.
+We will continue to receive applications until all 2 positions have been filled.
+Candidates must be available to start no later than September 1, 2018.
 Applicants that we are interested in will be contacted for a phone interview and possibly an onsite or Skype interview.
-Candidates chosen for an interview must provide 3 letters of reference or provide 3 people that can be contacted by phone for a reference.

 Kasey Grass, PhD